ddiliberto123/Prog-JavaFX/README.md

 3. [Troubleshooting](#troubleshooting)

 ### Utilization
-  Before exploring how to create and edit presets, the user must understand how the program works.
+&nbsp;Before exploring how to create and edit presets, the user must understand how the program works.
 The program takes in 5 values:
   1. The Name of the planet you'd like to create
   2. The mass of the planet you'd like to create
   3. The distance from the sun the planet initially starts from